Skip to content

 You can create a node group with eksctl and default parameters.
 Or, create one with custom parameters and a configuration file for multiple node groups.

-To install the latest version of eksctl, see Installation on the eksctl website.
+Note: To install the latest version of eksctl, see Installation options for Eksctl.

-To confirm that eksctl is configured and installed on the terminal with the correct permissions, run the following command:
+To confirm that eksctl is configured and installed on your local machine, open your preferred terminal or command prompt and run the following command:

 Then, choose one of the following resolutions based on the type of parameters you want to use.